 - Your class teacher would be the first person to speak to you if your child was having behavioural difficulties. - If necessary a behaviour plan may be drawn up between your child and their teacher, following discussion with you.
 Your child would agree the rules (in their own words) they would need to follow in order to improve their behaviour.
-There would be rewards and sanctions and you would be informed on a regular basis (daily or weekly) of progress, through an agreed system of communication home/school diary, phone call, good notes home. - If behaviour remains a persistent problem the school may refer to the behaviour support service (SWERRL) requesting support and advice.
+There would be rewards and sanctions and you would be informed on a regular basis (daily or weekly) of progress, through an agreed system of communication - home/school diary, phone call, good notes home. - If behaviour remains a persistent problem the school may refer to the behaviour support service (SWERRL) requesting support and advice.
 You would be involved in any discussion and would need to give your permission before a referral was made.
 If SWERRL agreed the referral you would be invited in to a planning meeting in which targets and a behaviour programme would be drawn up.
-You would be invited to a follow-up review once the block of work was completed. - You would be informed of any incidents involving your child either by phone or letter and would be invited in to discuss it with either your child's class teacher and or the SENCo (deputy head) or head teacher.
+You would be invited to a follow-up review once the block of work was completed. - The school may with your agreement make a referral to my Young Minds, part of Enfield's Psychology Service.
+They would work for a period of time on supporting the family to ensure school is a positive experience for your child. - You would be informed of any incidents involving your child either by phone or letter and would be invited in to discuss it with either your child's class teacher and or the SENCo (deputy head) or head teacher.